 Key Takeaways

-- 💰 Financial Reality: A 4kW solar system costs £6,000-8,000 and delivers 12-13 year payback periods, followed by ~10 years of pure profit, generating £5,000-7,000 in net savings over a conservative 22-year lifespan
+- Payback: a 4kW system costs £6,000-8,000, pays back in 12-13 years, then generates £5,000-7,000 in net savings over a conservative 22-year lifespan

-- 📈 2026 Market Momentum: Record installations (244,000+ in 2025), 0% VAT until March 2027, and competitive installer pricing make 2026 an optimal entry point
+- Timing: 0% VAT until March 2027 and competitive installer pricing after a record 2025 make 2026 a sensible entry point

 The 2026 Energy Crisis Context

 The January 2026 Ofgem price cap set the average household energy bill at £1,758 per year for dual fuel customers on standard variable tariffs.
 Electricity specifically costs 27.69p per kilowatt-hour (kWh), with a daily standing charge of 54.75p.
-For a typical household consuming 2,700 kWh annually, that’s approximately £747 in electricity costs alone—before gas heating.
+For a typical household consuming 2,700 kWh annually, that’s approximately £747 in electricity costs alone, before gas heating.

 This represents a marginal 0.2% increase from the previous quarter, but the broader trend is unmistakable: energy prices remain volatile and structurally higher than pre-2021 levels.
 The price cap has fluctuated dramatically over the past three years, and there’s no guarantee of sustained decreases.
 According to Ofgem’s January 2026 announcement, wholesale market conditions continue to drive uncertainty.

-Against this backdrop, solar panels offer a hedge: once installed, your cost per kWh drops to just 4-5p when amortized over the system’s conservative 22-year lifespan.
+Against this backdrop, solar panels offer a hedge: once installed, your cost per kWh drops to just 4-5p when amortised over the system’s conservative 22-year lifespan.
 That’s an 82-85% reduction compared to grid electricity.

 Record-Breaking 2025: Why 244,000+ Households Chose Solar